CleverUserName420/Theoretical-Technologies-for-the-Public-s-Enjoyment-Open-Source-./README.md

 "Theoretically speaking, if (Blank) did exist or was operational despite research and testing coming to an end on (Blank) date and there being a patnet, how could/would it be detected?"

+"In the context of"

+"relative to"

+"Absolute Macro"

+"Absolute Micro"

+"could be repurposed for.."